lauramsfernandes/BrazilianGasMarket/overviewMediumPost.md

 ## MyDataFrame Class

-In order to capture and simplify access to some important informations *(e.g. title, unit)* about the tables collected, and to assembly all functions as methods in a the same place, a class was created. `MyDataFrame` class also perfomes some changes into the original tables to improve their readability and to translate some terms.
+In order to capture and simplify access to some important informations *(e.g., title, unit)* about the tables collected, and to assembly all functions as methods in a the same place, a class was created. `MyDataFrame` class also perfomes some changes into the original tables to improve their readability and to translate some terms.

 Parameters: